ThadeuLuz/reduxfire/docs/reference.md

 ### Description

-Creates a one-way binding from a list of nodes in your Firebase database to an array in your redux store.
-The name of the array stored in redux's state is specified using the `bindVar` variable.
+Creates a one-way binding from a list of nodes in your Firebase database to an array in the state of redux's store.
+The name of the array stored in the state is specified using the `bindVar` variable.

 ### Arguments